4sh/datamaintain/README.md

 **👌 I want the simplest :**

-I embed it.
+Use it as a dependancy.
 The scripts are launched automatiquelly when the server starts.
 This is simple and really handy to collaborate.

 **👾 I want personalisation :**
-- Used as a dependancy : I can program it with Java.
+- Used as a dependancy : You can program it with Java.
-- Used with the Command line interface : I can master the order of my scripts and launch them independantly to the server thanks to executable file.
+- Used with the Command line interface (CLI): You can master the order of my scripts and launch them independantly to the server thanks to executable file.
 I can also use Datamaintain in a project with already executed scripts.

-**Can I use both the embed mode and the Command Line Interface?**
+**Can I use both as a dependancy and with the Command Line Interface?**
 Yes !
-And that is often the case !
-You can develop your project with Datamaintain embedded and then deploy it in production with the Command Line Interface (CLI).
+And that is often the case.
+You can develop your project with Datamaintain as a dependancy and then deploy in production with the Command Line Interface (CLI).

 ## Quick links
 ### Getting started